-- It is noteworthy that reversible systems in combination with magnetization transfer between starting state one (at the start) and state two (new equilibrium) allow recording of a so called state-correlated (SC) spectrum (Kawakami and Akasaka, 1998) and its adopted versions (Rubinstenn et al., 1999; Charlier et al., 2018a, 2018b; Pintér and Schwalbe, 2020).
-In SC-spectrum, the pulse sequence starts with magnetization transfer to other nuclei before the actual physical parameter (light, pressure or temperature) is changed.
+sation transfer to other nuclei before the actual physical parameter (light, pressure or temperature) is changed.
 The final detection takes place already in the new equilibrium state.
-The limiting factor - for such application is the speed of the physical parameter change, as it has to be faster than the $T_1$ relaxation time.
-Additionally, double jump experiments can also be utilized to observe alternative folding pathways if rapid changes between state one and state two in both directions are possible (Charlier et al., 2018c; Kremer et al., 2011; Pintér and Schwalbe, 2020).
+The limiting factor for such application is the speed of the physical parameter change, as it has to be faster than the $T_1$ relaxation time.
+Additionally, double-jump experiments can also be utilised to observe alternative folding pathways if rapid changes between state one and state two in both directions are possible (Charlier et al., 2018a; Kremer et al., 2011; Pintér and Schwalbe, 2020).